ashn-dot-dev/compute-sdk-cpp/README.md

 #### Quickstart

-The fastest way to get started with the SDK is to fetch `fastly-compute-sdk-cpp-quickstart.tar.gz` from the [latest GitHub Release's assets list](https://github.com/fastly/compute-sdk-cpp/releases/latest).
+The fastest way to get started with the SDK is to fetch `fastly-compute-sdk-cpp-quickstart-vX.Y.Z.tar.gz` from the [latest GitHub Release's assets list](https://github.com/fastly/compute-sdk-cpp/releases/latest).
 This tarball includes a full prebuilt version of the library, its headers, a copy of the full reference docs, and a set of quickstart files with a preconfigured,